-Chairman's Statement
+Chairman's statement

-On behalf of the board of directors of China High Precision Automation Group Limited (the "Company"), I am pleased to present to the shareholders the audited annual results of the Company and its subsidiaries (collectively, the "Group") for the year ended 30 June 2016.
+On behalf of the board of directors of China High Precision Automation Group Limited (the "Company"), I am pleased to present to the shareholders the audited annual results of the Company and its subsidiaries (collectively, the "Group") for the year ended 30 June 2017.

-For the year ended 30 June 2016, the Group's revenue decreased by approximately 44.1% to approximately RMB158,988,000 as compared to that of last year.
-The Group had a gross loss of approximately RMB34,040,000 as compared to a gross profit of approximately RMB6,671,000 in last year.
-The Group's net assets decreased by approximately 4.0% to approximately RMB2,089,522,000 as compared to that of last year.
+For the year ended 30 June 2017, the Group's revenue decreased by approximately 23.8% to approximately RMB121,211,000 as compared to that of last year.
+Gross loss increased by approximately 32.8% to approximately RMB45,211,000 as compared to that of last year.
+Net assets decreased by approximately 4.2% to approximately RMB2,001,163,000 as compared to that of last year.